ifBars/ScheduleLua-Docs/docs/api/ui/custom-ui.md

     -- Load previous note if exists (only if Registry is ready) if IsRegistryReady() then
-        -- Get saved note from registry if it exists if HasValue("playerNote") then
+        -- Get saved note from registry if it exists once implemented end
-            local savedNote = GetValue("playerNote")
-            SetControlText("noteText", savedNote)
-        end
-    end

     -- Show the window